GeraldOluoch/iOS-Covid-Updates-KE/README.md

 You can clone the project but make sure to use your own key from RapidAPI as the current one may change.

+Currently, Apple does not allow apps related to Covid-19 submitted by independednt developers but it does allow if it originates from hospital organisations.